gabbarnama/gabbarnama.github.io/_posts/2025-01-30-innovation-vs-imitation.md

 <!--more-->
 We often notice patterns in how ideas originate and spread.
 Ideas can be big or small.
 Big ideas are rare, while small ideas emerge and fade more frequently.
 However, the size of an idea doesn’t determine its adoption.
 What really matters is how easy and intuitive it is to accomplish a task using that idea, compared to existing alternatives.

-#### Radical, Disruptive, and Incremental Innovation
+### Radical, Disruptive, and Incremental Innovation
-#disruptive-innovation
 Disruptive innovation is defined by how radically new ideas challenge the status quo.
-A common industry rule of thumb is that a new product must be 10x better than existing alternatives to change user behavior [[Innovation vs Imitation - Money and Improvements#The 10x Rule|1]].
+A common industry rule of thumb is that a new product must be 10x better than existing alternatives to change user behavior [1](#the-10x-rule).
 The 10x rule ensures the superior product rises to the top.
 Semiconductors replaced transistors, email overtook physical mail, mobile phones displaced landlines, and small computers gained dominance over their predecessors.
 This is a classic example of disruptive innovation, where new technologies displace established ones by offering better experiences.

-#incremental-innovation
 However, as with any free market, competition soon follows, and the first-mover advantage is often short-lived.
 Not every new entrant can be 10x better than the competition—many are just marginally improved versions, representing incremental innovations.

-While you can’t completely avoid competition, you can make the market less appealing to new entrants by innovating rapidly, offering a unique value proposition that’s hard to imitate, securing control over critical resources through vertical integration, or playing the cost game by leveraging scale once product-market fit has been achieved [[Innovation vs Imitation - Money and Improvements#Product-Market Fit|2]].
+While you can’t completely avoid competition, you can make the market less appealing to new entrants by innovating rapidly, offering a unique value proposition that’s hard to imitate, securing control over critical resources through vertical integration, or playing the cost game by leveraging scale once product-market fit has been achieved [2](#product-market-fit).
 This strategy can help you establish a dominant position (_monopoly_).

-#radical-innovation
 Then, there’s a third category of ideas—those that failed the 10x rule initially and were discontinued due to poor demand, but later became successful.
-These ideas are often ahead of their time, stymied by technological limitations or societal factors that hinder mass adoption [[Innovation vs Imitation - Money and Improvements#Technology Adoption Curve|3]].
+These ideas are often ahead of their time, stymied by technological limitations or societal factors that hinder mass adoption [3](#technology-adoption-curve).
 For example, virtual reality was explored in the 1990s, but early headsets were bulky, expensive, and lacked sufficient content.
 Today, thanks to advances in display technology, processing power, and content creation, virtual reality has become more accessible and immersive, with applications in gaming, entertainment, education, and even therapy.
 Similarly, the cloud computing and Software as a Service (SaaS) models were attempted several times before virtualization technology made them feasible and successful.
-These are examples of radical innovation, where new technologies create entirely new markets.... #### Innovators and Late Entrants
+These are examples of radical innovation, where new technologies create entirely new markets.

+### Innovators and Late Entrants

-> "To me, ideas are worth nothing unless executed.
+> To me, ideas are worth nothing unless executed.
 They are just a multiplier.
-Execution is worth millions."
+Execution is worth millions.
-> - _Steve Jobs_
+<cite> Steve Jobs </cite>

 When considering the product strategies of organizations, there are generally three approaches:
 1. Innovate and leverage first-mover advantage to capture market share